 Pupil Premium is additional money given to schools to enable them to support pupils, who may be disadvantaged, to raise their educational attainment.
 It is available to schools to support pupils eligible for Free School Meals (FSM) and those who are Looked After or in Care (LAC).

 Parents of pupils who are eligible for statutory free school meals should continue to claim in the normal way – call 01204 331590 or visit the website at www.bolton.gov.uk for more information.
 Please note that your child receives extra funding (Pupil Premium Grant) for educational needs if they are registered as receiving statutory free school meals.
 Therefore, we urge all parents to claim this allowance if you think that you are entitled to it.
 This includes parents in KS1 whose child is taking universal infant free school meals and meets the requirements for statutory free school meals.
 The school will still be entitled to extra funding for your child, but will not receive it unless you claim for it.

-Funding is made available to schools to help them narrow the attainment gap that still exists between pupils from disadvantaged and more affluent backgrounds (pupils from families who have claimed free school meals are referred to as ‘disadvantaged’).
+Funding is made available to schools to help them diminish the difference that still exists between pupils from disadvantaged and more affluent backgrounds (pupils from families who have claimed free school meals are referred to as ‘disadvantaged’).

 Whilst we cannot say that all ‘disadvantaged’ pupils face the same level of challenge/intensity of barrier, these are some generic or main barriers that our ‘disadvantaged’ children are more likely to face.
 These include:

 - Access to academic learning resources, opportunities and experiences outside of school

 - Access to pre-school and early learning resources